BIGJRA/BIGJRA.github.io/reborn.md

 If you managed to carefully sneak around the grunts, read on, otherwise jump to the next section.

-Head up and to the right and you'll find Fern.
+Head up the stairs on the right, and you'll find Fern.

 **Relationship Point Choices:**
 - Talked to Fern atop the hill (+1 Fern)